Cursor vs GitHub Copilot (2026)

 Which is best for my team — Cursor vs GitHub Copilot?

-Cursor is best for: Developers who want deep agentic coding and multi-file editing in one IDE.
-GitHub Copilot is best for: Teams that need AI coding across multiple editors with enterprise controls.
+Cursor is best for: Developers doing complex multi-file work who want the most capable agentic coding IDE.
+GitHub Copilot is best for: Teams that need AI coding across multiple editors with GitHub integration, enterprise compliance, and IP indemnity at $10/month.

 How does pricing compare between Cursor vs GitHub Copilot?